our shortlist of important tips to know before off-roading in Death Valley

 - Weather – our favorite time to camp is from November through April.
 Be prepared for snow, high winds, and temperature extremes.
 The beauty of camping in Death Valley is that if you are too hot, simply drive to a higher elevation – or too cold, drive to a lower elevation.
 Death Valley boasts to have the most difference in elevation in the U.S.; Telescope peak is at 11,049 and Bad Water is 282 ft. below sea level!

-- Bring a well equipped 1st aid kit.
+- Bring a well-equipped 1st aid kit.
 There are no medical services nearby.
+The nearest hospitals are in Ridgecrest CA, Pahrump NV and Bishop CA – all nearly 100 miles from the Park.

 - Places to restock or get a hot meal are few and far between.
 There are 6 main “settlements” in the Death Valley area to find limited groceries, ice and gasoline.
 We have enjoyed taking a break at these places: Panamint Springs Resort, Stovepipe Wells, Furnace Creek, Shoshone, Beatty and Amargosa .

-- It’s a good idea to travel with a driver that is capable to drive out of where you drive in.
+- It’s a good idea to travel with another driver that is capable of driving a 4×4 to drive out of where you drive in.
 I don’t do much of the driving but “practice” on the back roads so I know what to do if I must.

 - WATER!
 This seems obvious but don’t underestimate carrying plenty of water.
 At least 1 gallon per person per day for drinking and minimal washing.
 Don’t forget that your vehicle may need water too.